gregwebs/Shelly.hs/README.md

 # Future plans

-* Switch from lazy text to primarily strict
+* Switch from lazy text to strict
-* separate out timed & jobs functionality to a shelly-extras package to keep dependencies to a minimum..
+* fix PATH/which implementation